Development Starts With Us.

 Our commitment to Cornell’s mission of knowledge with a public purpose has always guided our work.
 Founded in 1915 as the first rural sociology department in the United States, we have built a lasting legacy of pioneering research and leadership in development studies.
 From our roots researching the social organization of a predominantly rural American society, our scope has grown to include the diverse ways in which development influences the shape of human life.

 With backgrounds from across the social sciences, our faculty conducts research on diverse aspects of development, including governance, population dynamics, environmental change, and food systems.
 We are renowned globally for our contributions to areas of specialization that include demographic transitions; gender, health, and development; education policy; and the politics of food and land use.

-With an undergraduate program and MS/PhD graduate program, we offer an interdisciplinary and transformative educational experience, providing close mentorship for the next generation of change makers and cutting-edge researchers.
+Our undergraduate program and MS/PhD program offer interdisciplinary and transformative educational experiences.
+We provide close mentorship and opportunities for active, engaged and experiential learning for the next generation of change-makers and cutting-edge researchers.